tada-datascience/introduction/README.md

 ### Hi, there!
 **TADA** is a community of people interested in Data Analytics & Science, and its endless possibilities. :)

+Our weekly meet-ups are as follows:
+- Every Saturday @ 11 am - (GMT+9)
+- Total 10 minutes of presentation for each person
+  - 5 min presentation
+  - 5 min Q&A sesion

-We have weekly meetings where each of us present for 5 min on the topic of the week, followed by a 5 min q&a session.
-The topics vary from fundamental theories of ML and DNN, to different approaches in evaluation and applications of the state-of-the-art models.
+The topic of the week is decided the previous week, and each presentation can vary from the fundamental theories behind the topic, different approaches in evaluation, or the applications of the state-of-the-art models - to each their own!

-If you're working in a field of Data Science, or wish to know more about the theory and applications of AI - feel free to join us.
+We welcome anyone working in a field of Data Science, or wish to know more about ML & AI.

 <br/>